mdic/telegram-batch-media-downloader/README.md

-# Telegram Bulk Media Downloader
+# Telegram Batch Media Downloader

-Telegram Bulk Media Downloader is a Python-based tool that allows users to download various types of media files (videos, images, PDFs, ZIPs, etc.) from Telegram channels and groups.
+Telegram Batch Media Downloader is a fork of [Telegram Bulk Media Downloader](https://github.com/vinodkr494/telegram-media-downloader), a Python-based tool that allows users to download various types of media files (videos, images, PDFs, ZIPs, etc.) from Telegram channels and groups.
 The downloader supports resumable downloads, batch processing, and progress tracking, making it ideal for managing large volumes of media efficiently.

 ## Features

 -   **Batch Processing**: Downloads media in configurable batches for better resource management.
+-   :new: **Use Chat_ID instead of chat/group name**: Automatically converts the Chat_ID number to the chat/group name.
 -   **Multi-Media Support**: Supports videos, images, PDFs, ZIP files, and more.
+-   :new: **File Autorenaming**: When a file e.g. a video is embedded (i.e. directly playable) from a chat, it uses the accompanying text as filename of the saved file.
 -   **Progress Tracking**: Displays detailed progress bars for each download.
 -   **Configurable Settings**: Easily customizable batch size and session settings via `.env` file.
 -   **Cross-Platform**: Runs on Windows, macOS, and Linux.